-Police and Security
+Police

-Law enforcement-related services are provided by the Metropolitan Police Department.
-For an in-depth view of the Metropolitan Police Department, go to the following web site: http://mpdc.dc.gov/.
+Law enforcement-related services are provided by the Israel Police.
+For more information on the Israel Police, go to the following web site: www.police.gov.il.
+Students are also encouraged to report crimes to the Jerusalem Center Security Office.